Application Deadlines for International Students:

 Transfers from U.S. Institutions: If currently “in status” under a F Visa, the United States Citizenship and Immigration Services must be notified when an international student transfers from one U.S. institution to another.
 Once a student is admitted, NMJC will provide a “transfer-in form” that will need to be completed by the previous U.S. institution and submitted to NMJC to release the active Visa information for update.

 However, if a student is “out of status” with USCIS, that student should reinstate him/herself with USCIS prior to enrolling at NMJC.
-Questions regarding a student’s immediate immigration status must be directed to the international registrar.
+Questions regarding a student’s immediate immigration status must be directed to the Assistant Registrar.
 It is the student’s responsibility to obtain the correct visa and to maintain the appropriate immigration status while in the United States.